 4. Natural Environments and Habitats will be Destroyed

-By failing to reuse and recycle products and materials that already exist, new raw materials will need to be sourced and old products and materials will be disposed of in landfills.
-This has negative impacts on the natural environment and wildlife habitats because of encroachment, the release of toxins and leaching, and resource extraction.
+By failing to reuse and recycle existing products and materials, new raw materials will need to be sourced, and old products and materials will be disposed of in landfills.
+This negatively impacts the natural environment and wildlife habitats because of encroachment, releasing toxins and leaching, and resource extraction.

 5. Increase in Pollution

 If products and materials are not recycled, they will inevitably end up somewhere.
 The more recyclables that are thrown in the garbage, the faster landfills are going to fill up.
 That means that other avenues for disposal will be explored, such as incineration.